emikes919/eddymikes_blog/_posts/2023-11-24-the-only-way-out-is-through.md

 I quit my day job because I doubted my ability to deliver if my attention was being split between work and side projects.

 In classic whack-a-mole fashion, solving that problem introduced another… cash flow.

 Surprise!

 I knew I was sacrificing cash flow in the near term, but I underestimated how little *visibility* I would have into when things would stabilize.

-My current venture, Chowtime, is struggling, and we might have to shut it down.
-Even if Chowtime had a more compelling path forward, predicting when I could draw even a small salary would be difficult.
+My current venture, [Chowtime!](https://www.linkedin.com/company/chowtime/){:target="_blank"}, is struggling, and we might have to shut it down.
+Even if [Chowtime!](https://www.linkedin.com/company/chowtime/){:target="_blank"} had a more compelling path forward, predicting when I could draw even a small salary would be difficult.

 How much and how fast we grow, the cost of that growth, fundraising size and structure… there are just too many variables.

 As time marches on, my financial runway increasingly feels like a gun in my hand, loaded with bullets called time and money.